Last update: 19 december 2020

 1.1 Cresta SC SCRL, with registered office at Place Flagey Plein, 18 – 1050 Brussels, CBE n° 0655.746.526 (hereinafter: “Cresta“) respects the privacy of its clients, prospects and the users of its website (hereinafter jointly: the “Users“).

-1.2 Cresta processes the personal data transmitted to it in accordance with the legislation in force, and, in particular, Regulation 2016/679 of 27 April 2016 on the protection of individuals with regard to the processing of personal data and the free movement of such data, applicable from 25 May 2018 (hereinafter the “General Data Protection Regulation“).
+1.2 Cresta processes the personal data transmitted to it in accordance with the legislation in force, and, in particular, Regulation 2016/679 of 27 April 2016 on the protection of individuals with regard to the processing of personal data and the free movement of such data, applicable from 25 May 2018 (hereinafter the “General Data Protection Regulation“ or “GDPR’).

-1.4 The User acknowledges having read the information below and authorizes Cresta to process, in accordance with the provisions of the Policy, the personal data that he/she communicates (either on the Website or otherwise) as part of the services offered by Cresta (hereinafter: the “Service“).
+1.3 The User acknowledges having read the information below and where needed authorizes Cresta to process, in accordance with the provisions of the Policy, the personal data that he/she processes (either on the Website or otherwise) as part of the services offered by Cresta (hereinafter: the “Service“).

 2.1 Simply visiting the Website shall take place without having to provide any personal data, such as first name, surname, postal address, e-mail address, etc.